Cumbria Chamber of Commerce has produced this toolkit to help businesses mitigate the impacts of the Coronavirus outbreak.

 The Freight Transport Association has a dedicated Coronavirus hub.
 Click here.

 The Growth Company has a suite of resources including 10 steps to take now, a series of webinars, and guidance on keeping your business operating and managing cashflow.
 Click here.

-The Institute of Chartered Accountants in England and Wales has produced guidance on the Government’s Coronavirus Job Retention Scheme, addressing some of the questions businesses have raised with us.
-Details here.
+The Institute of Chartered Accountants in England and Wales has advice here.